yugjadvani-dev/devinsight/src/content/blog/how-to-integrate-giscus-comments.md

 Embed the _Giscus_ client-side script bundle on your site, configure it with the correct repository URL, and users can view and write comments (when logged into _GitHub_).

-The approach is serverless, as the comments are stored on _GitHub_ and dynamically loaded from there on client side, hence perfect for a static blog, like _AstroPaper_.
+The approach is serverless, as the comments are stored on _GitHub_ and dynamically loaded from there on client side, hence perfect for a static blog, like _DevInsight_.

 ## Setting up _Giscus_